triole/coda/readme.md

     ["pytest", "-v", "{SHORTNAME_NO_EXT}_test.py"]
 ]
 ```

+The `conf` folder in the repository provides a [full example](https://github.com/triole/coda/blob/master/conf/coda.toml).

 As you can see the configuration is a list of entries.
 They function like this